There are numerous things that can increase website’s exposure.

 Some SEO experts may recommend other search stings as well.
 Have in mind that these are the most common ones and also, they are the root words from which other search string are derived.
 Do not waste your time by using long phrases when shorter phrases can bring you much more results.

 Anyway, this can lead you directly to a page with guest content based on that particular keyword.

 If they have already published something similar, they are likely to accept your guest article as well.
-Nevertheless, try to find something a bit different so that the editor has a valid reason to accept you as a contributing author.
+Nevertheless, try to find something a bit different so that the guest blogging sites and their editors have a valid reason to accept you as a contributing author.